esyede/rakit/packages/docs/data/validation.md

 // present: Field MUST exist, can be empty 'middle_name' => 'present',

-// filled: Field can not exist, but if it exists MUST contain a value 'nickname' => 'filled',
+// filled: currently behaves the same as required 'nickname' => 'filled',
 ```